ashbyca/ashbyca.github.io/_posts/2013-01-04-dns-script.markdown

 Prior to use, modifications will need to be made and include:

-*Change the <dir> value with the absolute path where the script is located.
+* Change the <dir> value with the absolute path where the script is located<br>
-*Change ns1 and ns2 to include your DNS servers *Change the endpoint1 and endpoint2 values to include the hostnames you wish to perform a lookup against
+* Change ns1 and ns2 to include your DNS servers<br>
+* Change the endpoint1 and endpoint2 values to include the hostnames you wish to perform a lookup against<br>

 After save the file, execute the script and when completed you will have a txt file that contains complete results.
 If you receive errors they will be displayed in the command window.